 When AP detection is enabled, the radio periodically switches from its operating channel to scan other channels within the same band.

 Viewing the Rogue AP List

 Rogue AP detection can be enabled and disabled.
-To enable the radio to collect information about rogue APs, click Enable next to AP Detection and then click Save.
+To enable the radio to collect information about rogue APs, click Enable next to AP Detection for Radio 1 or Radio 2 and then click Save.